OXID-eSales/paypal-checkout-documentation/installation.rst

 Install the payment module :productname:`PayPal Checkout` 1.0 if you have OXID eShop version 6.1.

+If you have OXID eShop version 6.2 or higher, install :productname:`PayPal Checkout` 2.0 or higher.

 |prerequisites|

 * You have installed OXID eShop 6.1.